marxcerqueira/Kaggle-Rossman-Sales-Prediction/README.md

 **Step 07.
 Machine Learning Modelling:** Some machine learning models were trained.
 The one that presented best results after cross-validation went through a further stage of hyperparameter fine tunning to optimize the model's generalizability.

 **Step 08.
-Hyperparameter Fine Tunning:**
+Hyperparameter Fine Tunning:** Found the best parameters that maximize the learning iof the model.
+The best parameters were found by testing a set of parameters iteratively - the set that best suit was the chosen one.

 **Step 09.
-Convert Model Performance to Business Values:**
+Convert Model Performance to Business Values:** In this step the model were analyzed from a business perpective, translating the errors into business values.

 **Step 10.
-Deploy Model to Production:** The model is deployed on a cloud environment to make possible that other stakeholders and services access its results.
+Deploy Model to Production:** The model were deployed on a cloud environment to make possible that other stakeholders and services access its results.

 # 4. Exploratory Data Analysis and Best Insights
 ## 4.1 Univariate Analysis
+* Numerical variables:
 The histograms below show us the distribution of all the numerical features (old and new features created after feature engineering).
 ![](/img/feat_histogram.png)